 There's lots that Photoshop lets us do with Type layers on their own when it comes to transformations.
 We can scale them, rotate them, skew them, warp them, and flip them horizontally and vertically.
 Yet two of the more interesting types of transformations, Distort and Perspective, are not available with Type layers.

 The traditional way of getting around this problem is to rasterize the type; that is, convert it into pixels.
 But by doing so, we lose the ability to edit the text, so that's not a great solution.
 A better way is to simply convert the Type layer into a Smart Object.
 A Smart Object is like a virtual, indestructible container that holds the contents of the layer inside of it.
 Anything we do to the layer at that point is done not to the layer itself but to the Smart Object.
 Photoshop lets us apply all types of transformations to Smart Objects, including Distort and Perspective, which means that once we've converted a Type layer into a Smart Object, anything we can do to a Smart Object, we can do to our text!
-Let's see how it works.Get the PDF version of this tutorial!
+Let's see how it works.Download our tutorials as print-ready PDFs!

 Adding The Text